Vivekpsps3/Kitchen_Sink/README.md

-# Kitche Sink
+# Kitchen Sink

-It is all cooked
+We cooked